OneKey-Network/addressability-framework/mvp-spec/audit-log-requirements.md

 * The Prebid SSO Data (Pseudonymous-identifiers + Preferences)
 * A Transaction ID
-* The Contacting Parties that received the Prebid SSO Data through Transmissions for the given Transaction ID.
+* The Contracting Parties that received the Prebid SSO Data through Transmissions for the given Transaction ID.
 * The security data for validating the accountability of the Contracting Parties concerning the Prebid SSO Data.

 The Audit Log UI can be:
-* a dedicated webpage where the user is redirect once she/he clicks on the Audit Log Button.
+* a dedicated webpage where the user is redirected once she/he clicks on the Audit Log Button.
 * a dedicated UI appearing on the webpage where the Addressable Content is displayed (it can be achieved with JavaScript for example).